-Barnum died in 1891 and the Circus was acquired by the Ringling Brothers in 1907, a venture that led to the formation of the Ringling Bros. and Barnum & Bailey Circus in 1919.
-Throughout all of these changes one thing remained consistent - the presentation of human attractions or freaks.
+The circus that bore his name underwent many changes, but one thing remained consistent in Barnum's time: the presentation of human attractions, or freaks.
 From the FeeJee Mermaid to General Tom Thumb to Siamese twins Chang and Eng Bunker, Barnum presented intriguing individuals with unique bodies and minds as wild and exotic marvels.
 Many of the sideshow performers became quite famous and wealthy, others got by eking out a living while trying to find a home.

-Barnum's exploitation of his so-called freaks is not without criticism and his contribution to the imperial culture of the nineteenth and early twentieth centuries is clear, but the lives of the freaks themselves make for some fascinating tales.
+Barnum's exploitation of his so-called freaks is not without criticism - and his contribution to the imperial culture of the nineteenth and early twentieth centuries is clear - but the lives of the freaks themselves make for some fascinating tales.

-After Josephine (now Madame Clofullia, made her way to New York to work at Barnum's American Museum.
-She was called "The Bearded Lady," and given claims that she was actually a man, played up her femininity as much as possible with jewelry and elaborate dresses.
-Her surviving child, a son named Albert, was put on display by Barnum, as well.
+After Josephine (now Madame Clofullia) made her way to New York to work at Barnum's American Museum, she was billed as "The Bearded Lady."
+Given claims that she was actually a man, act played up her femininity as much as possible with jewelry and elaborate dresses.
+Albert, who also grew a beard at a young age, was put on display by Barnum as well.

 P.T.
 Barnum obtained Joice Heth in 1835 from a man in Kentucky who was displaying her as George Washington's nurse.
 Heth was blind, toothless, paralyzed in both legs and one arm, and had long curled fingernails.
-Her previous owner in Kentucky claimed Joice was 161 years old and Barnum touted this "fact" when showcasing her.
+Her previous owner in Kentucky claimed Joice was 161 years old, and Barnum touted this "fact" when showcasing her.

 She was displayed for hours a day, six days a week.
-She was supposedly from Madagascar but the real story of Joice's life was never really known.
+She was supposedly from Madagascar, but the real story of Joice's life was never really known.
 When she died in February 1836, Barnum sold tickets to her autopsy.